nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring_libraries.rst

    :local:
    :depth: 2

-The Zigbee protocol in |NCS| can be customized by enabling and configuring several Zigbee libraries.
+The Zigbee protocol in |NCS| can be customized by enabling and configuring several :ref:`Zigbee libraries <lib_zigbee>`.
 This page lists options and steps required for configuring each of them.

 .. _ug_zigbee_configuring_components_ota: